kajananchinniah/mobilearmbot/README.md

 # mobilearmbot

+IMPORTANT NOTE: Due to school starting, I will be slowing down on development on this significantly...
+(I may continue on it next summer)
+Missing Features:
+- A navigation stack
+- A kinect sensor
+- Functional demos (grasping an object doesn't work; probably due to my inexperience)
+- SLAM (I also still don't know how SLAM works)
+- Gazebo worlds (it has one currently)

 This is a ROS package that I'm working on.
 My end goal is to create a four wheel mobile manipulator.

 This robot will probably not be viable to create in real life.
 My intent is to familarize myself with ROS, rather than create a real robot.